 Automation

-One of the clearest upsides of AI is time savings.
+One of the clearest upsides of AI in SaaS is time savings.
 By automating repetitive, mundane tasks it allows us to focus energy on higher-value work.

 However, the big question is how exactly will companies use this freed up time?
 Will they simply squeeze more output from workers?
 Or will the benefits be shared more equitably?